JoergM/website-1/content/docs/components.md

 +++
 title = "Components"
-description = "Provided infrastructure for your cluster." draft = false weight = 1000
+description = "The building blocks of KubePlatform." draft = false weight = 1000
 bref="The following components are installed when leveraging KubePlatform"